A partial collection of Green Bay Route freight car photos.

 GBW 700 to 899

-Pullman Standard PS-1 car.
-Delivered in boxcar red with black ends and block lettering in 1951.
+GBW 700 to 899 were Pullman Standard PS-1 boxcars delivered in boxcar red with black ends in 1951.
 Some were repainted in solid boxcar red after the original Scotchlite lettering started to peel off.
 Around 1959 GBW/KGB started repainting cars in a bright caboose red.
+The HOME OF THE PACKERS logo was added in the early 1960s.
 Yellow replaced the bright red sometime around 1963-64 as the cars were shopped.

 GBW 787 (1971)